-This is one of the best infographics out there that shows exactly where produce should be stored.
-After we do the shopping and spend all that money for quality (and often organic) produce, it would be a shame to not […]
+Storing produce in the refrigerator – Best way to store fresh produce This is one of the best infographics out there that shows exactly where produce should be stored.
+After we do the shopping and spend all that money for […]

-Many parents become gripped and paralyzed with fear when it comes time to move baby from purees to chunky texture and table foods.
-The fear of letting baby begin to feed herself chunks and lumps of foods is about the […]
+Fear Of Moving From Purees To Texture and “Chunks” Many parents become gripped and paralyzed with fear when it comes time to move baby from purees to chunky texture and table foods.
+Myself included!
+The fear of letting baby begin […]

 As you contemplate starting solid foods, it’s important to note what various medical organizations recommend.
 The American Academy of Pediatrics (AAP), along with many other health organizations such as the World Health Organization and UNICEF, states that breast milk and/or formula should provide all the nutrition your baby needs during the first 6 months of life.